locationtech/geomesa/docs/user/process.rst

-outputBBOX    Bounding box and CRS of the output raster outputWidth   Width of the output raster in pixels outputHeight  Height of the output raster in pixels
+outputBBOX    Bounding box and CRS of the output raster outputWidth   Width of the output raster in pixels outputHeight  Height of the output raster in pixels normalize     Return a normalized heatmap or not.
+True by default
 ============  ===========

 .. _date_offset_process: